njz3/vJoyIOFeederWithFFB/README.md

 The next steps I plan are:
 - add schematics to help people do their cabling
-- add more translation modes for other Model2/3 driveboards (SailorSat already has a long list of commands)
+- add more translation modes for other Model 2/3 driveboards (SailorSat already has a long list of commands)
 - support encoder feedback